Polaris: Variability

 Research reported in Science suggests that Polaris is 2.5 times brighter today than when Ptolemy observed it, changing from third to second magnitude.
 Astronomer Edward Guinan considers this to be a remarkable change and is on record as saying that "if they are real, these changes are 100 times larger than [those] predicted by current theories of stellar evolution".

+Torres 2023 published a broad historical compilation of radial velocity and photometric data.
+He concludes that the change in the Cepheid period has reversed and is now decreasing since roughly 2010.
+Torres notes that TESS data is of limited utility: as a survey telescope, TESS is optimized for dimmer stars than Polaris, so Polaris significantly over-saturates TESS's cameras.
+Determining an accurate total brightness for Polaris from TESS is extremely difficult, although it remains suitable for timing the period.